cncf/toc/proposals/incubation/kyverno.md

 Kyverno uses the [Semantic Versioning scheme](https://semver.org/#semantic-versioning-specification-semver).
 Kyverno v1.0.0 was released in Dec 2019.
 This project follows a given version number MAJOR.MINOR.PATCH.
 Details can be found [here](https://main.kyverno.io/docs/release-management/#versioning).

 ## Statement on Alignment with the CNCF Mission

+A recent [CNCF security survey](https://www.cncf.io/blog/2021/10/12/cloud-native-security-microsurvey-more-than-80-of-organizations-want-to-build-modern-security-systems-with-open-source-software/) revealed that more than 80% of organizations are looking for modern security systems with open source software.
+Kyverno's aims to adddress this gap.
+Kyverno secures and automates Kubernetes configurations by providing a powerful but easy-to-use policy engine that allows developers, operators, and security engineers to leverage policies as contracts for collaboration.
+By making Kubernetes easier to use, Kyverno's mission directly aligns with the Foundations mission of making cloud native ubiquitious.

 ## Comparison with Other CNCF Policy Management Projects

 ### Comparison to OPA/Gatekeeper

-Open Policy Agent (OPA) started as a general-purpose policy engine, and Gatekeeper is the Kubernetes-specific implementation of OPA.
-[OPA/Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) uses a custom policy definition language Rego for constraints.
+Open Policy Agent (OPA) is a general-purpose policy engine where policies are defined using Rego.
+[Gatekeeper]([OPA/Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) applies OPA/Rego policies to Kubernetes and allows customization of policies using constraints.

-Kyverno has been designed as a Kubernetes-native policy engine, and so policies are first-class resources that are managed using the same declarative configuration management principles used in Kubernetes.
+In contrast, Kyverno was designed for Kubernetes and it's policies leverage the OpenAPIv3 structural schema used for Kubernetes resources.
+In addition, Kyverno uses Kubernetes patterns, idioms, and best-practices, so it feels familiar to Kubernetes DevSecOps teams.
+Kyverno policies, and policy results, are custom resources that can be managed using the same declarative configuration management principles used in Kubernetes and by widely adopted tools like kubectl and Kustomize.

-Here is the video and the blog published by community comparing policy management tool for Kubernetes:
+Here is the video and the blog published by community compares policy management tools for Kubernetes:
 - [Kubernetes Policy Management Tools Compared - OPA with Gatekeeper vs. Kyverno](https://www.youtube.com/watch?v=9gSrRNmmKBc&feature=youtu.be&ab_channel=DevOpsToolkit), by Viktor Farcic
 - [Kubernetes Policy Comparison: OPA/Gatekeeper vs Kyverno](https://neonmirrors.net/post/2021-02/kubernetes-policy-comparison-opa-gatekeeper-vs-kyverno/), by Chip Zoller

 ## Roadmap

+Kyverno maintains a steady pace of releases driven by a growing set of requirements and use cases.
+The planned releases can be viewed using the issue [milestones](https://github.com/kyverno/kyverno/milestones?direction=asc&sort=due_date&state=open).

+Some longer term items include:
+- Additional features for simplifying complex logic
-- Improve performance & security
+- SLSA Level 3 compliance for build security
-- Expand use cases for kyverno
+- Expansion of use cases and integrations